 An output of the model.
 Examples are modeled windspeed at a particular location, track, and intensity variation.

 Hurricane Parameter:

 An input (generally stochastic) to the model.
 Examples are radius of maximum wind, maximum wind, profile factor, and instantaneous speed and direction of motion.

-Hurricane Strike Probabilities: